chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 --------------------------------------------------------------------------------

-Tour of the Monad Verbs
+Tour of the Monadic API
 -----------------------

 ### Core Verbs